Introduction

 You can borrow up to A$3,000 (three thousand dollars) for:

-- bond for a new property
+- bond on a new rental property, or

-- costs associated with a natural disaster.
+- to help recover from a natural disaster.

 Eligibility